munimx/JSON-to-UseCase-Diagram/README.md

 2. Paste your JSON data into the textarea
 3. Click **"Generate Table"** to create the formatted table(s)
 4. Click **"Copy Table"** to copy the HTML to your clipboard
-5. Paste into Microsoft Word or any other document editor
+5. Paste into Microsoft Word, Microsoft Excel, or any other document editor that supports rich text formatting

+The tables retain all their formatting (borders, colors, alignment) when pasted into Word, Excel, and other applications.

 ## File Structure